coldshrine/study-notes/books/effective-java.md

   - `get`**Type**, like `getInstance`but when factory method is in a different class `FileStore fs = Files.getFileStore(path)`
   - `new`**Type**, like `newInstance` but when factory method is in a different class `BufferedReader br = Files.newBufferedReader(path)`
   - **type**, a concise alternative to `get`_Type_ and `new`_Type_, `List<Compliant> litany = Collections.list(legacyLitany)`

+### Consider builder when faced with many constructor parameters